shNext/Cryptography-Algorithms-For-Job/README.md

 so in this repository I aim to review, and develop related concepts. <br/>
 furthermore, with the recent advance of quantum computing I'm also concentrating on quantum cryptography. <br/>

+I think this activity has to be consisted of 3 or 4 chapters. <br/>
+and I want to write my thought about each chapter after doing the activity for it. <br/>
+lastly, maybe others nothing be changed except for details.

 ## Objective

 I can read/understand crytographic algorithm requirements from formal manual </br>